HarringtonTom/YouTube-Bot/README.md

 Create 'client_secret.json'

     - Go to Google API Console - https://console.developers.google.com/
     - Create new Project and name as "YouTube Uploader" or anything you want :)
     - Go to API's and Services and enable the "YouTube Data API"
     - Go to OAuth consent screen and register - Set User Type to External, Enter Application Name (YouTube Uploader) and leave the rest default.
     - Go to Credentials and create new OAuth client ID credential.
 Choose any Application type doesn't really matter and name as YouTube Uploader again.
-- Now download the client secret json file and make sure to rename to client_secret.json
+    - Now download the client secret json file to the YouTube-Bot Folder and make sure to rename to client_secret.json